seanRong/TCP-World-Dom/README.md

 # TCP-World-Dom

+My first stab at building both the front and the backend... plan to revisit this someday

 Files are named "mathopoly" but final version was renamed to "World Domination" before launch

 Each team is started on one of the .php pages of differing colors (could easily implement a log in system, which is in reality a redirect, and fuddle the URLs to prevent teams from accidentally using another team's page)